constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/introduction.md

 Concretely, I propose Collaborative Link Traversal Query Processing (CLTQP), a Link Traversal Query Processing (LTQP) paradigm where every user can share their computational power when querying.
-This collaboration increases query result completeness and reduces execution time for all users, in essence creating a unified and powerful engine.
+This collaboration aims to increase query result completeness and to reduce execution time for all users, in essence creating a unified and powerful engine<span class="comment" data-author="RT">Do you mean a virtual query engine across all peers, that is more powerful than a single engine within one peer?</span>.
 With this collective participation, it would be possible at little cost to provide a more democratic economic base from which users could have more power to choose features for social applications that cater to their